Menu

 A major concern flagged by several trade unions was RINL inviting Expressions of Interest (EoIs) for the operation and maintenance of various divisions of the plant.
 Many of those expired EoIs could be found on the Vizag Steel website.

-Workers said that it was an ‘open secret’ at VSP that the operation and maintenance of the sinter plant had been handed over to TPL Services Private Limited (TPLSPL), a subsidiary of Tata Projects Limited.
+Workers said that it was an ‘open secret’ at VSP that the operation and maintenance of the sinter plant had been handed over to TPL Services Private Limited (TPLSPL), a Tata Projects Limited subsidiary.

 Related: Union Minister HD Kumaraswamy visits Vizag Steel plant